rgychiu/of-hand-physics/DEVELOPMENT.md

 # Development and Bugs
 **_The next step involved developing the program_**
 ## Design Choices
-* Very little interaction between the user and the program in terms of key presses = no need for functions other than setup, update, and draw
+* Very little interaction between the user and the program in terms of key presses
+   * No need for functions other than setup, update, and draw
-* Background needs to be captured with the first available frame - allows for little disruption of background and automatic thresholding and differencing with the introduction of live foreground objects (using a purely black or white background would produce flaws with different backgrounds and inaccurate results for different pixels)
+* Background needs to be captured with the first available frame
+   * Allows for little disruption of background and automatic thresholding and differencing with the introduction of live foreground objects (using a purely black or white background would produce flaws with different backgrounds and inaccurate results for different pixels)
+   * Still allow user to reset background in the case that the background changes
-* Sizes of images and video in the application are being allocated purely for 'testing' purposes.
-'Proper' test cases can't be written because the image manipulation utilizes functions of the library, which can be trusted
+* 'Proper' test cases can't be written because the image manipulation utilizes functions of the library, which can be trusted
 * All four frames need to be shown because of the interface of choosing to relearn the background and changing the threshold - needed for better usability.
+  * Given the ability to adjust threshold and reset backgruond, only the color and absolutely differenced frames can be shown
+     * Allows for larger Box2d world
-* The size for each window (320x240) needed to be used because there are a few sizes supported by OF.
+* The size for each window (640x480) needed to be used because there are a limited amount of sizes supported by OF.
 * Interface and resetting the background allows for just color and absolute differencing videos to only be shown
 * Allow object clearing such that users can continue to add and remove objects

-## Progress
+## Progress/Features
-* Utilizes live webcam images for tracking
+[x] Utilize laptop webcam for tracking
-* Able to learn background and difference images
-* Tracking accomplished through contour finding
-* Basic interface incorporated
-* Box2D library implemented
-* Created basic Box2D shapes with gravity and movement on screen
+[x] Convert laptop feed to 1 channel feed
+[x] Capture single frame from 1 channel feed to use for background [x] Absolute difference 1 channel feed with background frame [x] Draw contours surrounding body to be tracked
+[x] Create basic interface to change different parameters without restarting program [x] Include Box2d addon
+[x] Create Box2d world
-* Implemented interaction between box2d shapes and opencv tracked contours
+[x] Include and allow creation of basic shape in window [x] Allow interaction between shapes and tracked contours [x] Confine Box2d world to webcam feed
-* Interface redesign
-* Code debugging, cleanup
+[x] Clean up code

 ## Issues
-* One problem that was encountered was using an ofVideoGrabber and attempting to convert to a grayscale webcam feed, which led to incompatible types - solved by using an image that was updated with every frame from the feed; grayscale image had an overloaded operator that led to automatic conversion
+* One problem that was encountered was using an ofVideoGrabber and attempting to convert to a grayscale webcam feed, which led to incompatible types
+   * Solved by using an image that was updated with every frame from the feed; grayscale image had an overloaded operator that led to automatic conversion
 * Absolute differencing produced image with background still present along with foreground in some cases
+   * Improved by using dilation, which adds a layer of pixels in an attempt to create more solid blob areas for tracking
-* Global threshold inefficient for changing background or changing lighting as well as contour finding, allowing users to adjust threshold values or implementing automatic threshold selection can solve issue
+* Global threshold inefficient for changing background or changing lighting as well as contour finding
+   * Solved by allowing users to adjust threshold values
+   * Also leads to better usability
-* Having program capture first available frame for background and have it be unchangeable decreases usability - users have to restart the program for a new background.
-Including options to relearn the background with a keypress or interface solves this problem
+* Having program capture first available frame for background and have it be unchangeable decreases usability and users have to restart the program for a new background.
+   * Including options to relearn the background with a keypress or interface solves this problem
-* Box2d shapes are not recognizing contour outlines - converting opencv blob outlines to box2d edges should cause interaction and solve problem
+* Box2d shapes are not recognizing contour outlines
+   * Solved by converting opencv blob outlines to box2d edges, which interact with ofxBox2dCircle

 # Sources
 * http://openframeworks.cc/ofBook/chapters/image_processing_computer_vision.html